Here is one of the most unique camping trips in Michigan.

 This year is your chance to find out why Torch Lake, Michigan is often referred to as the "Caribbean of the North."

 Torch Lake is Michigan's largest inland lake and sits connected to Grand Traverse Bay and, subsequently, Lake Michigan.
 It's located about 20 miles northeast of Traverse City in Antrim County.
+This makes it a prime destination spot for boating.

 The lake gets the "Caribbean of the North" moniker from its sandbars and crystal-clear waters.
 The lake was something of a local hidden gem for a while.
 But in recent years, it has become a party hotspot with hundreds of boats converging on the sandbars in the summer months.